 Popcorn and Employment Law: HR Lessons from the Movies and Television

 A good employment law case is a lot like good theater.
 Indeed, we regularly deal with situations filled with drama, an outrageous cast of characters, love triangles, acts of violence, and hard-to-believe plot twists.
-In this presentation, we will view short clips from some of our favorite movies and television shows and analyze them from an employment lawyer’s perspective.
-Our presentation will cover a wide variety of substantive areas, including hostile work environment claims, workplace violence, unfair competition and trade secrets, and disparate treatment on the basis of gender, race, and national origin.
+In this presentation, we viewed short clips from some of our favorite movies and television shows and analyze them from an employment lawyer’s perspective.
+Our presentation covered a wide variety of substantive areas, including hostile work environment claims, workplace violence, unfair competition and trade secrets, and disparate treatment on the basis of gender, race, and national origin.